 Funding for this competition is provided by the SSHRC Institutional Grants.
 All successful applicants must adhere to SFU and Tri-Agency guidelines.
 For more information, please check Tri-Agency Financial Administration Guide.

-Please note that the SSHRC Small Research Grants program is administered by Research Services under authority of the SFU/SSHRC Institutional Grants Committee.
+The SSHRC Small Explore Research Grants program is administered by Research Services under authority of the SFU/SSHRC Institutional Grants Committee.
 Please submit applications to Research Services (email@example.com).

 New Collaboration Support Program (FCRF)